Students join the ranks of university undergraduate research

 “One of the obstacles for science, technology, engineering and mathematics (STEM) majors at a community college is the lack of networking with university research faculty and the ability for them to perform research in university labs, but we’re aiming to change this,” said Dr. Christopher Wild, adding that the symposium will be an annual event as there is an increasing trend and need for research at two-year colleges.
 “We want to provide the opportunity for our students who want to perform research.
 We want universities to see the quality of our students' research and recruit them once they transfer.”

-In recent years, San Jacinto College students studying STEM fields have been selected for research internships with Rice University; NASA; Baylor College of Medicine; and the CURE Program, a partnership of the University of Iowa, San Jacinto College, Howard University, Northeastern Illinois University, and California State University Los Angeles.
+In recent years, San Jacinto College students studying STEM fields have been selected for research internships with Rice University, NASA, Baylor College of Medicine and the University of Iowa.

 Katherine Larson’s research on food allergies has already appeared in the Journal of Pediatric Health Care.
 Larson is a San Jacinto College student working on her post-baccalaureate prerequisites before applying to a physician assistant school.
 The former third-grade teacher displayed research on severe food allergies and the gradual introduction of specific foods for desensitization.